Why LeBron James leaving Cavaliers could actually be good for Cleveland's future

 And that's where this gets interesting.
 With the understanding that they would trade it all to get LeBron back, there is a case to be made that the Cavs are actually in a better position to withstand LeBron's leaving than you might realize.
 Yes, their books are clogged with cap-killing contracts like those of Tristan Thompson, Jordan Clarkson, George Hill, J.R.
 Smith and to a lesser extent Kyle Korver, who are set to make a combined $71 million next year.
 But Smith, Hill and Korver come off the books in 2019, and by 2020, the Cavs can be free of all that money.

 Do the math, and just two years from now, should they choose to pursue this avenue, the Cavs stand to be flush with somewhere between $60 million-$70 million in cap space.
-The year after that, 2021, is the year the league is expected to let high schoolers back into the draft.
-It's being called the "double draft" because there will be two classes worth of elite prospects in the same draft -- the guys who went to college in 2020 and the 2021 high schoolers -- meaning you could realistically get a franchise-altering player with a pick in the teens.

-Start adding all that up: A ton of cap space, this year's No. 8 overall selection Collin Sexton, those aforementioned potential lottery picks in 2019 and 2020, another elite young player in the 2021 double draft, and if you squint, you can see a pretty promising future for the Cavs on the not-too-distant horizon -- one that could become even more promising should they find the right suitor for Love, who, at least in theory, still has enough value to fetch another solid first-round pick in return.
+Throw in this year's No. 8 overall selection, Collin Sexton, and those aforementioned potential lottery picks in 2019 and 2020, and if you squint, you can see a pretty promising future for the Cavs on the not-too-distant horizon -- one that could become even more promising should they find the right suitor for Love, who, at least in theory, still has enough value to fetch another solid first-round pick in return.

-All of this will require a lot of losing in the interim, which will in turn require a lot of patience.
+All of this will require a lot of losing over the next two to four years, which will in turn require a lot of patience.
 But the Cavs have a real opportunity to get back to even and start fresh now that they no longer have to operate under the year-to-year threat of LeBron leaving -- as they did all of last season and also in 2015-16, with both being seasons that preceded with an out in LeBron's contract, which meant he could've walked in the ensuing summer.

 In talking to a handful of people with multiple organizations at the NBA's Las Vegas Summer League, the common sentiment was that these short-term deals with player options to leave are, for rather obvious reasons, a challenging way to do business.
 You just can't put much priority on big-picture thinking if the center of that picture could just up and disappear.
 To keep this from happening, you often end up trading young, promising players and draft picks while paying a bunch of money to short-term "ready-to-win" veterans who have little value without a guy like LeBron next to them -- and for whom the bill eventually comes due, as it has for the Cavs.